IVA High School

 At IVA High, intellectual virtue development is a primary aim of our academic culture.
 Throughout our disciplines, we take a learner-centered approach to project based learning.
 This means we create opportunities for everyone to learn in our classes through the development of projects that are personal, relevant, and impactful to our learners and their respective communities.
 We give learners’ voice.
 We push them to make connections, collaborate, critique, revise, and apply their ideas.
 We encourage them to explore open-ended questions, and analyze pressing contemporary issues.
 Through this process, our learners create a culture of thinking rooted in virtues like curiosity, autonomy, thoroughness, and humility.
 This approach both rewards and further encourages intellectual virtue development.

-The courses that contain a * are UC Doorways approved.
-Courses with ** are dual enrollment courses offered on our campus.
-These courses provide students with high school and college credit.
+The courses below that contain a * are UC Doorways approved for CSU and UC admission.
+Courses with ** are Long Beach City College Dual Enrollment courses offered on our campus.
+Dual Enrollment courses provide students with high school and college credits.
+Students may also individually enroll in college courses.
+These courses are approved on a case by case basis.

 ALGEBRA I (*College Prep & Honors)